Springfield Crush Injury Lawyers

 A crush injury refers to an injury in which a finger, arm, hand, or other limb/part of limb is caught within a piece of equipment or machinery, and is literally crushed as a result of the force involved.
 The Occupational Safety and Health Administration (OSHA) reports that being caught in or in-between machinery is one of the four most common workplace accident types, leading to devastating injuries and fatalities each year.
 Crush injuries can also happen as a result of trench cave-ins, or being compressed or crushed between rolling, shifting, or sliding objects, including large trucks and truck trailers and a dock wall.

-The Impacts of a Crush Injury
+What are the Impacts of a Crush Injury?

 The impacts of a crush injury can be devastating for an affected worker.
-A worker who suffers a crush injury may suffer complete loss of the affected area, and may even require the affected area/limb/extremity to be amputated.
-This is not only an obvious physical loss and impediment, but also an emotional and psychological one.
+A worker who suffers a crush injury may suffer complete loss of the affected area and may even require the affected area/limb/extremity to be amputated.
+This is not only an obvious physical loss and impediment but also an emotional and psychological one.
 Further, the injury can impair the worker's ability to perform new work in the future, putting additional financial strain on the employee and their family.

 Your Options for Financial Recovery After a Crush Injury

 If you are involved in an on-the-job accident in Missouri, you maintain the right to file a workers' compensation claim for damages.
 (All employers with five or more employees are required to carry workers' compensation insurance, and employers within the construction industry with one or more employees are required to carry workers' compensation.)
 Workers' compensation insurance can be used to pay for your medical expenses, as well as a portion of your lost wages, after such a devastating workplace injury type.
 In addition to workers' compensation insurance, you may also be able to file a third-party liability claim depending upon the circumstances of your case.
-Unlike a workers' compensation claim, a third-party liability claim seeks to hold another party liable for damages based on that party's negligence, and can be used to recover compensation for the full value of one's economic losses as well as noneconomic damages like pain and suffering.
+Unlike a workers' compensation claim, a third-party liability claim seeks to hold another party liable for damages based on that party's negligence and can be used to recover compensation for the full value of one's economic losses as well as noneconomic damages like pain and suffering.

 Our Missouri workplace injury lawyers at The Law Firm of Webster & Carlton know that suffering a crush injury can be a tragic experience that raises questions about your future.